 The Shadowscapes Tarot shows this through the vixen taking a stand, defending what she believes in – the thing that’s most important to her (her family).
 She’s ready to do what’s necessary to protect them, the key word being ‘necessary’.
-The Seven of Wands is about doing what’s needed; it’s more than simply courage - although I recently met someone who pointed out that the word ‘courage’ is made up of ‘cour’ (heart), and ‘rage’ (as in fiery determination to take action) so courage is certainly part of this.
+The Seven of Wands is about doing what’s needed; it’s more than simply courage - although I know that people sometimes see the word ‘courage’ being made up of ‘cour’ (heart), and ‘rage’ (as in fiery determination to take action), and courage is certainly part of this.

 The Wildwood’s Seven of Bows focuses on the idea of clearance.
 After celebrating the abundance of the Six of Bows – what we’ve achieved – it’s time to decide what’s still useful, and what we can clear away.
 So yes, we’re still keeping the momentum of the Six going, but this brings in some discernment, perhaps.
 Not necessarily what you’d think of with Mars in Leo, perhaps...but it might take strength and courage to let go of some things, rather than cling to them.
 Mars gives us the drive and determination to make those choices, to cut away what’s no longer of service.
 “Change is a natural part of the process of renewal”, to quote Mark Ryan and John Matthews in their accompanying book to the deck; sometimes that change is easy, but at other times it’s challenging.
 Mars in Leo helps us to deal with that.